chgustaf/ChopChop/README.md

     3. Set the Callback URL to "https://localhost"
     4. Activate Use digital signatures and upload the certificate (the .crt file you downloaded in step 2)
-    5. Select an appropriate Oauth scope.
-If you're not so concerned about limiting the scope then just select (Full Access (full))
+    5. Select "Perform requests on your behalf at any time (refresh_token, offline_access)" as well as another appropriate Oauth scope.
+If you are working in your own developer org and are just working on some experiment/prototyping then just select "Full Access (full)".
     6. Ensure the Require Secret for Web Server Flow
 5. Add the jks file to the resources folder in your java project.
 6. Add three more parameters to your json in the secrets.json file; jks_file_name which is the